Rainyan/userscript-twitch-vod-accurate-timestamps/README.md

 ![twitch_app_manage](https://github.com/Rainyan/userscript-twitch-vod-accurate-timestamps/assets/6595066/888a34f4-07a2-4f7b-8110-a0ec5188133a)

 > [!WARNING]
-> Do not expose the secret key value to others
+> Do not expose the secret key value to others.

 3) In the app page, **press "New Secret"**.
 Now you'll have the app Client ID, and the app Client Secret.
 You need to paste these two values to the extension the first time you use it.